saveniukoleh/smart-fhir-api/README.md

 2. Navigate to the project directory.
 3. Run `npm install` to install dependencies.
 4. Run `npm start` to start the application.

-## Optional
-You can deploy the app using services like Vercel or Netlify.